fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-fall-2024/classwork/classwork20.md

 ## Assignment

 * Log in to the server.
-* From your home directory, navigate to `csci112_fall2024/classwork/week12/wed/`, creating directories `week12` and `wed` if necessary.
+* From your home directory, navigate to `csci112_fall2024/classwork/week11/mon/`, creating directories `week11` and `mon` if necessary.

 Write a C program in the file `hi.c` that takes one argument from the command line and prints
 	`Hello, <arg>`!
 For example, if you run it with the input `Champ`, it